 Motivated by the limitations of existing methods, we propose Stochastic Direction-oriented Multi-objective Gradient descent (SDMGrad), which is easy to implement, flexible with a new direction-oriented objective formulation, and achieves a better convergence performance under milder assumptions.
 Our specific contributions are summarized as follows.

-\textbf{New direction-oriented formulation.} We propose a new MOO objective (see \cref{ourapproach}) by regularizing the common descent direction $d$ within a neighborhood of a direction $d_0$ that optimizes a linear combination $L_0(\theta)$ of objectives such as the average loss in MTL.
-This formulation is general to include gradient descent (GD) and MGDA as special cases and takes a similar direction-oriented spirit as in CAGrad~\cite{liu2021conflict}.
-However, differently from the objective in CAGrad~\cite{liu2021conflict} that enforces the gap between $d$ and $d_0$ to be small via constraint, our regularized objective is easier to design near-unbiased multi-gradient, which is crucial in developing provably convergent stochastic MOO algorithms.
+\textbf{New direction-oriented formulation.} We propose a new MOO objective (see \cref{ourapproach}) by regularizing the common descent direction $d$ within a neighborhood of a direction $d_0$ that optimizes a linear combination $L_0(\theta)$ of objectives such as the average loss in MTL or a weighted loss that places higher emphasis on some tasks than the others.
+This formulation is general to include gradient descent (GD) and MGDA as special cases and takes a similar direction-oriented spirit as in CAGrad~\citep{liu2021conflict}.
+However, different from the objective in CAGrad~\citep{liu2021conflict} that enforces the gap between $d$ and $d_0$ to be small via constraint, our regularized objective is easier to design near-unbiased multi-gradient, which is crucial in developing provably convergent stochastic MOO algorithms.

-{\bf New stochastic MOO algorithms.} The proposed SDMGrad is simple with efficient stochastic gradient descent (SGD) type of updates on the weights of individual objectives in the multi-gradient, and on the model parameters with (near-)unbiased (multi-)gradient approximations at each iteration.
+{\bf New stochastic MOO algorithms.} The proposed SDMGrad is simple with efficient stochastic gradient descent (SGD) type of updates on the weights of individual objectives in the multi-gradient and on the model parameters with (near-)unbiased (multi-)gradient approximations at each iteration.
 SDMGrad does not require either the linearly-growing batch sizes as in SMG or the extra tracking variable for gradient estimation as in MoCo.
 Moreover, we also propose SDMGrad-OS (which refers to SDMGrad with objective sampling) as an efficient and scalable counterpart of SDMGrad in the setting with a large number of objectives.
-SDMGrad-OS samples a subset of data points and objectives simultaneously in all updates, and is particularly suitable in large-scale MTL scenarios.
+SDMGrad-OS samples a subset of data points and objectives simultaneously in all updates and is particularly suitable in large-scale MTL scenarios.